 Golfer's elbow (also called medial epicondylitis) is a chronic inflammation of a tendon of the inner side of the elbow.
 It tends to occur after repetitive use of the forearm and wrist, particularly as used to swing a club when playing golf.

 Golfer’s elbow can typically be treated with conservative and non-surgical means, including immobilisation and anti-inflammatory medications.
 If the condition does not respond well to this treatment, surgical treatments may be considered.

-Dr James McLean provides consultation and various treatments for Golfer’s Elbow and a wide variety of other elbow conditions in his multiple practice locations in Adelaide and Darwin.
+Dr James McLean provides consultation and various treatments for Golfer’s Elbow and a wide variety of other elbow conditions in his multiple practice locations in Adelaide.
 With his extensive experience in treating upper limb conditions, he works with his patients to create tailored treatment plans which yield the best possible outcomes for their injuries.
 Click here for more information on other conditions involving the shoulder, hand, wrist, and elbow which Dr James McLean has a special interest in treating.